krickert/quarkus-kts-multi-project-extension-example/README.md

-# Quarkus Gradle Multi-Project Extension Example
+# Quarkus Gradle Kotlin DSL Multi-Project Extension Example

-This project demonstrates how to build Quarkus extensions using Gradle with a multi-module structure.
+This project demonstrates how to build Quarkus extensions using Gradle with Kotlin DSL in a multi-module structure.
 It includes:

 - Two Quarkus extensions (`example-extension` and `another-example-extension`)
 - Two shared libraries (`libraryA` and `libraryB`)